 LIMITATIONS

 There may be environmental, social, or project constraints that make prescribed herbivory an inappropriate treatment to consider, including, but not limited to, the following: • Timing constraints on treatment implementation, especially in relation to the size and maturity of the vegetation.

-Browsers have preference to eat the leaves and shoots and leave the larger woody material (one inch or larger) behind.
+• Browsers prefer to eat the leaves and shoots and leave the larger woody material (one inch or larger) behind.
 Seasonal variations also affect the palatability and nutritional quality of vegetation.

 • Goats may eat the bark of some tree species, which may kill the tree by girdling.
-This can be controlled through appropriate stocking rates and limiting their duration on site.
+This can be controlled through appropriate stocking rates, management practices on site and during treatment, and limiting their duration on site.

 • Herbivory may only remove live one- and ten-hour fuels (those less than about one inch).
-Additional treatments will be necessary if there are larger materials to be treated or a high quantity of dead fuels on-site.
+Prescribed grazing may be used in conjunction with other vegetation treatments if larger materials need to be treated or a high quantity of dead fuels are present on-site.

 SITE EVALUATION